adrienharnay/ssr-starter-pack/README.md

 };
 ```

 And here is the server version.
 It renders a synchronous component, and pushes its name to an array we pass it as a parameter.
-This parameter is [implicitly passed]() by react-router to routes.
+This parameter is [implicitly passed as staticContext](https://reacttraining.com/react-router/web/guides/server-rendering) by react-router to routes.

 #### How do we use those?